 The first photograph shows an example of a hand with early stage Dupuytren’s disease.

-There is no sign of any contraction of fingers or the palm as seen by this photograph.
+In the above photograph there is no sign of any contraction of the fingers.

-Presence of the disease would need to be confirmed by a doctor by palpating the skin of the palm and fingers, since there could be other reasons for the appearance.
+Presence of the disease would need to be confirmed by a doctor by palpating the skin of the palm and fingers, since there could be other reasons for the changes in the palm.

 The second photograph shows an example where the disease has progressed to the stage where the little, or pinkie finger is starting to contract towards the palm.